dansheffler/dtsheffler.com/_teaching/phi152/syllabus.md

 You are expected to have an active e-mail account that you check regularly.
 Section related announcements will be made via e-mail (e.g. if I am sick, pointers for home work, change in due dates).
 Also, e-mail is the best way for contacting me outside of class.

-You are expected to have access to a stable internet connection as reading quizzes are carried out through Moodle.
+You are expected to have access to a stable internet connection as reading quizzes are carried out through Canvas.
 I will not reset quizzes because of internet trouble (doing so is simply too easy to abuse and has been in the past).
 Instead, I will be dropping the lowest reading quiz score for everyone.